Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 6. The next validator (Alice) now uses the QC to produce the next block.
 The new block can only extend the previous block when a QC is presented to Alice.

 .. image:: ../images/concepts/baker-process2.png
-   :alt: diagram of baker process
+   :alt: diagram of validator process

 If there are no issues, the protocol repeats this process from step 3.